Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image151.jpeg)

-Figure 103: Screen shot of 'Maximum number of records' in an end product
+*Screen shot of 'Maximum number of records' in an end product*

 Setting a maximum number of records for all subjects is possible via the parameter *MaxNoOfRecords* in the configuration file or in the Intelligent Application Manager.
 By entering 0 for a subject as the maximum number of records the parameter is generated for that subject.